 The second step is necessary since the relational model supports only relations (i.e., database tables).
 Thus, entities as well as relationships must be mapped into relations.
 The mapping of entities into relations is straightforward by using the entity name as the name of the relation and the attribute names as column names.
 The mapping of relationships is more subtle.
 In principle, each relationship can be mapped into a corresponding relation.
 However, this simple approach might cause the creation of many relations or database tables.
 In order to reduce them, it is sometimes better to represent specific relations as foreign keys, i.e., to store the key of entity e_1 referred by a relationship between e_1 and e_2 in entity e_2 .
 Whether or not this is possible depends on the kind of the relation.
 The different cases will be discussed next.
 Note that the representation of relationships as relations causes also various integrity constraints to be satisfied.
 For instance, if an entity has an attribute which contains a foreign key, the value of this attribute must be either null or an existing key in the corresponding relation.
 Furthermore, the various cardinalities of each relationship must be satisfied.
-Ideally, each transaction should modify the database only if all integrity constraints hold in the new state of the database.
+Ideally, each transaction should ensure that the integrity constraints are valid after finishing the transaction.